AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 ++++++++++++++++++++++++++

 The following example presents how a package's concrete state can be initialized at the statements section of the body.
-The specifications of both SPARK 2005 and |SPARK|
-are not presented since they are identical to the specifications of the previous example.
+The specifications of both SPARK 2005 and SPARK 2014 are not presented since they are identical to the specifications of the previous example.

 Body in SPARK 2005: